 - What happens to my Medical Student and Resident Line of Credit when I finish residency?

 Different lenders have different rules for repayment once residency is over.
 Some require that repayments start as soon as residency is over, while others will let you delay the start of repayments for a full year or two.

 Your financial situation will change once you finish residency.
 If you have time before the repayments begin, you can use it to put together a debt repayment plan as part of your overall financial plan, based on your new financial situation.

 - If I finish medical school with a lot of debt, will I still meet my financial goals?

 The reality is that most med students in Canada graduate with some debt.
 But access to borrowed funds is a big part of what allows students and residents to complete their training, and fulfill their goal of becoming physicians.
 Borrowing with the support of professional advice and a financial plan that’s tailored to you can help you prioritize and achieve your financial goals during residency and beyond.

 The Medical Student and Resident Line of Credit can be the perfect solution to your borrowing needs through residency and as you transition into practice.
 For more information, call 1 800 267-2332 or visit md.ca/meded to contact MD MedEd CounselTM, a team of MD Advisors and Early Career Specialists dedicated to medical students and residents.

 Prime rate means the annual variable interest rate published by the lending financial institution from time to time as the benchmark interest rate for Canadian dollar demand loans.
 This rate is subject to change without notice.
 To check the prime rate for a Medical Student and Resident Line of Credit, which is updated regularly, click here.

-Banking products and services are offered by National Bank of Canada through a relationship with MD Management Limited.
-Credit and lending products are subject to credit approval by National Bank of Canada.
+Banking products and services are offered by The Bank of Nova Scotia.
+Credit and lending products are subject to credit approval by The Bank of Nova Scotia.